aaronczichon/website/personal/src/content/blog/19-how-i-structure-my-work.md

 As this all may sound structured and very goal driven, trust me, it's not.
 I started with some small things, like writing down everything into the Things app.
 As soon as this habit sticked I added more.
 Building a habit here is the key to success.
 It's even more easier if you're a person who loves structure and preparation.
 If that is not something for you, you may should pick another strategy to get your work done.
-My work routine is far from perfect by I'm always adjusting and improving it to make it better and to fit into my work life even more.
+My work routine is far from perfect but I'm always adjusting and improving it to make it better and to fit into my work life even more.

 ## Working remotely